-PricewaterhouseCoopers LLP, Chartered Accountants, are the Company's auditors and have prepared an opinion with respect to the Company's consolidated financial statements as at and for the year ended December 31, 2009.
+PricewaterhouseCoopers LLP, Chartered Accountants, are the Company's auditors and have prepared an opinion with respect to the Company's consolidated financial statements as at and for the year ended December 31, 2010.
+PricewaterhouseCoopers LLP report that they are independent of the Company in accordance with the rules of professional conduct of the Institute of Chartered Accountants of British Columbia.

-Paul C. Bankes, P.Geo., Americo Zuzunaga AIMM, Don Mills, P.Geol. and Ross Pritchard, P.Eng. have acted as Qualified Persons in connection with the estimates of mineral reserves and resources presented in this Annual Information Form.
+Paul C. Bankes, P.Geo., Don Mills, P.Geol., Ross Pritchard, P.Eng. and Luis Lozada, MAusIMM have acted as Qualified Persons in connection with the estimates of mineral reserves and resources presented in this Annual Information Form.
 Mr. Bankes is an employee of the Company.
 Messrs.
 Mills and Pritchard are employees of Teck Coal Partnership, which is directly and indirectly wholly owned by Teck.
-Mr. Zuzunaga is an employee of Compañía Minera Antamina S.A., in which the Company holds a 22.5% share interest.
-Sproule Unconventional Limited has acted as an independent reserves evaluator in connection with our interest in the Fort Hills, Frontier and Equinox oil sands projects.
+Mr. Lozada is an employee of Compañía Minera Antamina S.A., in which the Company holds a 22.5% share interest.
+GLJ Petroleum Consultants Ltd. has acted as an independent qualified reserves evaluator in connection with our interest in the Fort Hills oil sands project and Sproule Unconventional Limited has acted as an independent reserves evaluator in connection with our interest in the Frontier and Equinox oil sands projects.
 Messrs.
-Bankes, Zuzunaga, Mills and Pritchard, and principals of Sproule Unconventional Limited hold beneficially, directly or indirectly, less than 1% of any class of the Company's securities.
+Bankes, Mills and Pritchard, Lozada and designated professionals of GLJ Petroleum Consultants Ltd. and Sproule Unconventional Limited hold beneficially, directly or indirectly, less than 1% of any class of the Company's securities.